-Initiating as Speculative Buy with a \$0.50 per share (12-month) price target based on five-year revenue potential.
+Maintaining Speculative Buy rating and \$0.50 per share (12-month) price target based on five-year revenue potential.

 Internet-Based Glucose Monitoring Systems (IBGMS) are poised to assume a key, lucrative role in the management of millions of diagnosed US diabetics.
 One such system, ALR's Health-e-Connect (HeC), offers a low-cost, universally compatible means of facilitating effective disease management through the exchange of patient self-monitored diagnostic data and clinician feedback over the Internet.

-The data gathered through these exchanges can improve diagnostic and pharmaceutical compliance, and provide a reliable basis for reimbursement claims, thereby reducing waste and contributing to cost containment.
+The data gathered through these exchanges can improve diagnostic and pharmaceutical compliance, and provide a reliable basis for reimbursement claims, reducing waste and contributing to cost containment.